 Like your business plan, estimating your startup costs is part of building a roadmap for your business.
 Having even a rough estimate can help you avoid unnecessary risks and stay on track during more volatile months.
 Consider your start-up expenses and assets.
 Depending on whether you are setting up a remote or in-person consulting business, you will need to take into account the expense.

-Expense considerations when starting an IT consultancy
+Expense considerations when starting a Consulting Business

 - FF & E (Furniture Fixtures and Equipment)